-The Department received 52 filings in the third quarter, 19 of which were subject to review.
-The Department's Actuary will work with Oliver Wyman to review premium information received from carriers.
-Oliver Wyman will review the rate increase to determine if it exceeds the 10 percent threshold for further review.
-If the increase exceeds 10 percent, Oliver Wyman will conduct an in-depth review and issue a report to the Department's Actuary as to whether the rate increase is reasonable.
-The Department's Actuary will then review the report and make a final determination.
+The Department received 44 filings in the fourth quarter, 4 of which were subject to review.
+Two of these filings were filed before September 1, 2011 and therefore not subject to the Department's new rate review process.
+For filings received after September 1, 2011, the Department's Actuary works with the actuarial consultants to review premium information received from carriers.
+For the majority of these filings, the Department requested further information from the carrier because the information provided in the initial filing was insufficient for a thorough analysis.
+The consultants then review the rate increase to determine if it exceeds the 10 percent threshold for further review.
+If the increase exceeds 10 percent, the consultants conduct an indepth review and issue a report to the Department's Actuary as to whether the rate increase is reasonable.
+The Department's Actuary then reviews the report and makes a final determination.
+The Department has worked with its actuarial consultants to streamline this review process to ensure efficiency and accuracy.